Megahertz (music producer)

-Dorsey Wesley, better known by his stage name Megahertz, is an American record producer, composer and songwriter.
+Dorsey Wesley, better known by his stage name Megahertz, is an American record producer and songwriter.

-Vibe Magazine dubbed Megahertz one of music's "10 Most Valuable Producers", while About.com ranked him on its list of the "Top 50 Greatest Hip-Hop Producers".
+Vibe Magazine dubbed Megahertz one of music's "10 Most Valuable Producers", About.com ranked him on its list of the "Top 50 Greatest Hip-Hop Producers". and Billboard Magazine described him as a "Powerful Producer".

-Described by Billboard Magazine as a "Powerful Producer", Megahertz has enjoyed commercial success producing music for television, film, video games, mixtapes & songs that have been certified gold, platinum and multiplatinum.

-Associated with artists such as P. Diddy, Snoop Dogg, Jay-Z, 50 Cent, R. Kelly, Busta Rhymes, Nas & Saturday Night Live's Robert Smigel – it has been said that Megahertz "..brings the wattage."

 Early career

 Megahertz is a native of Willingboro, New Jersey.
 He was raised in a "Christian household that didn't allow rap music."
 Trying to keep his passion hidden, he would get "extra church time" if his mom heard him rapping.
 Despite his rigid religious upbringing, Megahertz immersed himself in what his mother called "evil music".

 But as Megahertz admitted to Billboard Magazine, "Not being able to listen to music only made me want to hear it more."
 Tired of rapping over other people's beats, Megahertz began to purchase his own equipment and secretly keep it at his friend's house.
 Before long, producing music took precedence over rapping.

 One of his first breakthrough hits was "Bad Boy for Life".
 According to Vibe Magazine, "...Megahertz's bionic rubber-band beat for 'Bad Boy for Life' put Diddy back in the winner's circle."
 Grammy nominated and certified four times platinum, it was the second single from P. Diddy's The Saga Continues, which peaked at number two on the US Billboard Mainstream Top 40.
 The "Bad Boy for Life" music video featured cameo's by actor Ben Stiller, rock drummer Travis Barker, NBA star Shaquille O'Neal and others.